learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 $ mv filename /dir1
 ```

-We can also rename file or directory using the `mv` command.
+We can also rename a file or directory using the `mv` command.
 To rename a file with
 `mv`, the third word on the command line must end in the new filename.

 ```bash